esranurtrkmn/GameManagementProject/README.md

 # GameManagementProject
- JavaCamp subject: Inheritance and Abstract Demo with MERSİS(Turkey Republic Number Verification)
+ JavaCamp subject:Inheritance and Abstract Demo with Mersis(The Verification about nationality ID of Turkey Republic)